-Information about spare parts can be found on the Viessmann spare parts app.
+Information about spare parts can be found at www.viessmann.com/etapp or in the Viessmann spare part app.

 Handling

 Prevent damage to the appliance during handling.

 Never set the appliance down on its front or sides, or apply any load to these surfaces.
 If possible, leave the boiler on the pallet during handling.